 Efficiencies via Internal Collaboration

-To help realize efficiencies across the business and create a consolidated approach to energy procurement, management, and sustainability, we established the global Energy & Water Management Steering Committee in 2013.
+Our global Energy & Water Management Steering Committee seeks to maximize efficiencies across the business and create a consolidated approach to energy procurement, management, and sustainability.
 This cross-functional committee meets quarterly and is comprised of representatives from the four geographical regions in which EMC operates.
 The committee is tasked with: reviewing and refining energy and water strategy; identifying and prioritizing goals; developing recommendations for management; establishing plan, task, and cost models; and implementing programs.

-In 2013, the Ireland Center of Excellence (COE) data center achieved a PUE of 1.6.
-Since the lab areas in the COE consume a significant percentage of overall electricity, much of the focus has been on efficiency gains in lab areas, which now operate at the equivalent of an average 1.16 PUE.
+In 2014, the Ireland Center of Excellence (COE) data center retained a PUE of 1.6.
+Since the lab areas in the COE consume a significant percentage of overall electricity, much of the focus has been on efficiency gains in lab areas, which continue to operate at the equivalent of an average 1.16 PUE.

 Purchasing Efficient Equipment

 We purchase energy-efficient servers, printers, photocopiers, and personal computers for our operations worldwide.
 The purchases are guided by explicit efficiency requirements (including ENERGY STAR® certification) and help achieve efficiencies by replacing older equipment with more efficient equipment, and by creating energy reductions through consolidation and virtualization.